ERENSISMAN61/data_mining_projects/README.md

 - Target Variable: species (Adelie, Chinstrap, Gentoo).
 The task involves applying a decision tree classifier, comparing it with a random forest classifier, and evaluating their performance with accuracy, precision, recall, and F1 score.

+Why This Dataset?
+The Palmer Penguins dataset was chosen because:
+1. Multi-Class Problem: It has three species (Adelie, Chinstrap, Gentoo), ideal for classification tasks.
+2. Feature Variety: Includes both numerical (e.g., bill_length_mm, body_mass_g) and categorical features (sex).
+3. Balanced Classes: Species are well-distributed, preventing bias in model performance.
+4. Real-World Relevance: Features like bill dimensions and body mass are meaningful in ecological studies.
+5. Manageable Size: Small and easy to preprocess, making it ideal for quick analysis.

+The Goal
+The goal of this task is to classify penguin species based on physical measurements and demographic features using Decision Tree and Random Forest models.
+By evaluating and comparing these models, we aim to understand how feature interactions and hyperparameter tuning impact classification accuracy and overall performance.

 Code Explanation

 1. Necessary Libraries